pranavpeter2050/community/README.md

 The `background-sync` for the `createPost` API endpoint only works when the user has previously made a successful request to the endpoint while on the network i.e. while being online.
 So, we use localstorage to set a value true once the user has made a successful `createPost` request in the `CameraPage.vue`.
 Then we can check for this value before showing the *Post created offline* message in our `catch()` block.
 See `CameraPage.vue: lines 220, 231, 249`.

 Apparently, the above issue occurs on Andoid devices (Chrome to be specific), but works fine on Desktop Chrome browser i.e. the `background-sync` records the `createPost` request as expected, which doesn't happen in Andoid devices.
 So we need to tweak the *localstorage check* to only work for Andoid devices.

+## iOS Mobile - Developing, Testing & Fixing

+The app doesn't show the "Allow Notifications" banner as iOS and Safari doesn't support Push notifications.
+Also, they don't support `background-sync`, so we'll not be able to create posts offline in iOS & Safari.
+They do support **caching and pre-caching** so we should be able to load our app and see the existing posts offline.
+Although iOS & Safari support "Home screen installation", it doesn't support the `beforeinstallprompt` event.
+There is no way to trigger a "Native Home Installation Pop-up", but the user can add the app to the homescreen manually.

+### Fixing Footer for iOS Safari

+The Footer on iOS/Safari seems to be very narrow and colliding with the bottom notch/navigation bar.
+Quasar has documented some fix for this issue [here](https://quasar.dev/quasar-cli-vite/developing-capacitor-apps/troubleshooting-and-tips#status-bar-and-notch-safe-areas).
+The CSS style fix for footer might not work.
+If that's the case check this [solution](https://stackoverflow.com/a/57927982) on Stackoverflow.
+See `index.html: line 10`.

 ## Interesting